KhronosGroup/VulkanSC-ValidationLayers/BUILD.md

 #### Using a Loader Built from a Repository

-If you do need to build and use your own loader, build the Vulkan-Loader repository with the install target and modify your CMake invocation to add the location of the loader's install directory:
+If you do need to build and use your own loader, build the VulkanSC-Loader repository with the install target and modify your CMake invocation to add the location of the loader's install directory: